Skip to main content

 • Permission to create IAM roles and policies in that account

-• Your Infracost External ID — find it in Infracost Cloud under Agents → Integrations → AWS.
+• Your Infracost External ID — reach out to support@infracost.io to get this.
 Used as the external ID for the cross-account role.

-The Infracost AWS Integration uses a Terraform module to provision a read-only IAM role in your accounts.
+The Infracost AWS Integration uses a Terraform module (also available via OpenTofu) to provision a read-only IAM role in your accounts.
 Infracost uses this role to access the data needed to power cost visibility features.

 Add the following to your Terraform configuration for your management account: